Empagliflozin/linagliptin (By mouth)

 - Change in how much or how often you urinate, bloody urine, painful or difficult urination, lower back or side pain, chills

-- Fast or troubled breathing, cold sweat, bluish-colored skin
+- Fast or trouble breathing, cold sweat, bluish-colored skin

 - Increased hunger, headache, confusion, shaking, trembling, sweating